jekewa/wordle/README.md

 flask
 ```

+As we can see, none of the words contain the letter E or T.
+All of the words contain the letters L, A, and S.
+Every word has an A in the center.

-Optionally, we can add the parameter to filter the misplaced letters.
+In addition to that simple filtering, we can add the parameter to filter the misplaced letters.
 This will remove words with those letters in the wrong spot.
 Because of the way the regular expressions work, we want to call out each separately.